lucasfmerino/react_purchase_list/README.md

+# React Shopping List

+Repository to test some react features based on the functionality of a shopping list.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).